zcy1024/Sigma-Sprint/README.md

 ## Wormhole

-Through the cross-chain token transfer technology provided by Wormhole, multiple payment methods are supported to randomize Suikemon cards.<br>In the current project, the card is just a simple object.
+Through the cross-chain token transfer technology provided by Wormhole, multiple payment methods are supported to randomize Suikemon cards in future.<br>In the current project, the card is just a simple object.
 In the future, you can consider making it into an NFT, and then use Wormhole to give the extracted NFT across the chain.

 ## Online(If it has not expired)